← Writing

 In doing so, they formalised patterns that human teams have relied on informally for years.

 If you wanted better outputs, you had to be explicit about how the reasoning should unfold.
 You had to decide whether the problem required a direct answer, a step-by-step breakdown, a branching exploration, or an iterative loop between thinking and testing.
+You had to choose, whether you realised it or not.

 What it does suggest is that we should be more deliberate about how reasoning unfolds.